MikeRalphson/talk-openapi-tool-discovery/PITCHME.md

 ## OpenAPI.tools

 Is like The Old Grey Whistle Test.
-Bands come on and get time to do two or three numbers from their latest album, and have a quiet chat with the genial hosts.
+Bands come on and get time to do two or three numbers from their latest album, and have a lively chat with the opinionated hosts.

 ---